 Notes

-- To make the pastry without a food processor, use oat flour rather than whole oats and stir the ingredients together by hand.
+- To make the oatmeal crust without a food processor, use oat flour rather than whole oats and stir the ingredients together by hand.

-- If you'd prefer, you can make individual gluten free rhubarb and custard tartlets.
-This quantity will make 6 tartlets depending on the size of your tins.
-Ideally, use loose bottomed or non stick tins for easy removal.
+- If you'd prefer, you can make individual healthy rhubarb and custard tartlets.
+This quantity will make 6 tartlets, depending on the size of your tins.
+Ideally, use loose-bottomed or non-stick tins for easy removal.

 Nutrition